 The team’s long-term goal is to figure out what goes wrong in the brains of people with attention problems, including attention deficit hyperactivity disorder.

-Diving Deep to Reveal the Microbial Mysteries of Lost City
+Diving Deep to Reveal the Microbial Mysteries of a Lost City

 Anna Kusmer writing for Smithsonian.com